StefTN/cldemo-vagrant_quagga/documentation/windows/README.md

 ![git_step6](./screenshots/ps06.png?raw=true)

  7a.
-Install the Cumulus Vx image with `vagrant box add CumulusCommunity/cumulus-vx --insecure --box-version=3.2.0 --provider virtualbox`
+Install the Cumulus Vx image with `vagrant box add CumulusCommunity/cumulus-vx --insecure --box-version=3.3.2 --provider virtualbox`

  7b.
 Now bring up the oob-mgmt-switch with `vagrant up oob-mgmt-switch`

 ![git_step7](./screenshots/ps07.png?raw=true)

 This step is very similar to step 5 in that Vagrant detects that the Cumulus VX image is not installed locally so it fetches the VM and installs it.
-The download URL for Cumulus VX images is https://atlas.hashicorp.com/CumulusCommunity/boxes/cumulus-vx

  8. Finally once the oob-mgmt-switch has completed let's bring up some more nodes in the network: `vagrant up server01 leaf01 leaf02 spine01 spine02`